Abasz/ESPRowingMonitor/docs/faq.md

    - $T$ = swing period (s)

 See [ORM discussion on swing period method](https://github.com/laberning/openrowingmonitor/discussions/113) for detailed instructions.

-#### Method 2: CAD modeling

-If you have CAD software and can model the flywheel geometry:

-1. Model the flywheel as accurately as possible
-2. Assign material density
-3. Use CAD software to calculate moment of inertia about the rotation axis

-#### Method 3: Component-by-component calculation

-Calculate inertia by breaking down the flywheel into individual components (disc, spokes, dampers, etc.) and summing their contributions.
-This approach is detailed in [Dave Vernooy's ErgWare project](https://dvernooy.github.io/projects/ergware/):

-1. Identify each component (main disc, fan blades/dampers, hub, etc.)
-2. Calculate each component's contribution using standard moment of inertia formulas
-3. Sum all contributions: $J_{total} = J_{disc} + J_{dampers} + J_{hub} + ...$

-This method is practical when you can measure or estimate the mass and geometry of each component.
-Accuracy is typically within 10-15%.

 #### Method 4: Estimate from similar machines